 Introducing a project

-wpZimmer has no fixed procedure for selecting artists.
-We are no commission or fund.
-We do not work with deadlines or submitting periods, we are simply available and curious. wpZimmer has no profile into which artists or their work have to fit.
+Of course we will remain accessible and curious. wpZimmer does not have a profile in which artists and their work have to find themselves.
 We feel that artists should develop themselves in freedom.
 They are the ones to determine the future of art, not we!

 - provide information about your background and work